1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsIndividual Project Grants is sponsored by Mississippi Arts Commission.
-These grants provide funding to support community-oriented ideas and projects organized by individual artists in Mississippi.
+Provides funding to support community-oriented projects organized by individual artists in Mississippi, including those in the field of independent publishing and print culture.

 Get alerted about grants like this